telerik/blazor-docs/components/multiselect/tag-mode.md

 ---
 title: Tag Mode
 page_title: MultiSelect - Tag Mode
 description: Explore the available tag modes in the Blazor MultiSelect.
+See the options that the TagMode parameter of the MultiSelect supports and test it in combination with the MaxAllowedTags property.
 slug: multiselect-tag-mode
 tags: telerik,blazor,multiselect,tag,mode,single,multiple,summary
 published: True